 - If you drink alcohol, skip the high-calorie drinks like eggnog and choose a glass of wine or wine spritzer.

 - Take a walk, go for a bike ride or play at the park, especially if you didn’t have time to work in exercise before the meal.

 Enjoy sharing the foods you love and celebrating your new Thanksgiving traditions with your family and friends!

-Do you want to learn about realistic approaches to diet and nutrition so you can live your healthiest life?
-Schedule an appointment with nutritionist Amber Odom!
+If you'd like to learn about realistic approaches to diet and nutrition so you can live your healthiest life, schedule an appointment with dietitian Amber Odom by clicking below.